anazawa/sgfgrove/README.md

 Some modifications were made to the original structure by the author, and so this module is not compatible with Perl one.

+Do not send this module's bug reports/feature requests to the original module's author but this module's author.

 ## Other SGF Parsers